Barbora Krejčíková career statistics

 This is a list of the main career statistics of professional Czech tennis player Barbora Krejčíková.
-Across Grand Slam singles, doubles, and mixed doubles events, Krejčíková has won 12 total titles, 2 in singles, 7 in doubles, and 3 in mixed doubles titles.
+Across major singles, doubles, and mixed doubles events, Krejčíková has won 12 titles, two in singles, seven in doubles, and three in mixed doubles titles.

 Until 2021, Krejčíková was mostly known for her results in doubles and mixed doubles.
-She made significant progress in singles during the 2021 season, when she won her first Women's Tennis Association (WTA) singles title, first Grand Slam singles title and also being ranked as No. 3.
+She made significant progress in singles during the 2021 season, when she won her first Women's Tennis Association (WTA) singles title, first major singles title and also being ranked as No. 3.
 The following year she had the chance to be world No. 1 after the Australian Open but she missed that opportunity.
 A month later, she climbed to place No. 2 as her career-highest.
-At the 2023 Dubai Championships, she won her first WTA 1000 title and in that way collected at least one title from all categories in either singles or doubles – only missing Year-end championships title in singles.
+At the 2023 Dubai Championships, she won her first WTA 1000 title and in that way collected at least one title from all categories in either singles or doubles – only missing year-end championships title in singles.
 There she also achieved wins against the three highest ranked players on the WTA Ranking, becoming one of the few players to do so.

 Despite focusing more in singles, Krejčíková continued to make significant results in doubles as well.
 After winning French Open and Wimbledon in doubles events in 2018, she became No. 1 doubles player.
 At the 2020 Tokyo Summer Olympics, postponed in 2021 due to COVID-19, she has won Gold medal in doubles event.
 In 2021, she also won WTA Finals.
 All mentioned doubles achievements she made alongside countrymate Kateřina Siniaková.